Updated on December 8th, 2016 by Predrag Punosevac

 Students who perform well on the AMC 10 or AMC 12 exams are invited to participate in the American Invitational Mathematics Examination (AIME).
 Students who perform well on the American Invitational Mathematics Examination (AIME) are then invited to the United States of America Mathematical Olympiad (USAMO).
 Students who do exceptionally well on the USAMO (typically around 30 students) are invited to go to the Mathematical Olympiad Summer Program (MOSP), and six students are selected from the top twelve scorers on the USAMO (through yet another exam, the Team Selection Test (TST)) to form the United States Mathematics Team.

-The Department of Mathematics at Georgia Regents University is proud to be an official testing site for American Mathematics Contest 8 and American Mathematics Contest 10/12.
+Carnegie Mellon School of Computer Science is proud to be an official testing site for American Mathematics Contest 8 and American Mathematics Contest 10/12.